JuliaGPU/juliagpu.org/post/2023-07-19-oneapi_profiling/index.md

 would be analyzing some of oneAPI.jl's array operations like `mapreduce` or `broadcast` to identify potential bottlenecks.
 For more information or any queries, feel free to open an issue on GitHub, or join the discussion on Slack or Discourse.
-Your input could make a significant difference!
+Your help could make a significant difference!